gruyaume/goops/README.md

-# go-operator
+# goops

 > :construction: **Beta Notice**
-> Go-operator is in beta.
-If you encounter any issues, please [report them here](https://github.com/gruyaume/go-operator/issues).
+> goops is in beta.
+If you encounter any issues, please [report them here](https://github.com/gruyaume/goops/issues).

 **Develop Reliable, Portable, and Fast Juju Charms in Go**

-`go-operator` is a Go library for developing robust Juju charms.
+`goops` is a Go library for developing robust Juju charms.
 While developers traditionally use the [ops Python framework](https://github.com/canonical/operator) for developing charms, Python's dynamic typing and interpreter-based execution often lead to runtime errors and portability issues across different bases.
 In contrast, Go compiles to a single, self-contained binary, ensuring greater reliability and consistent behavior in any environment.

 ## Try it now